GExterminatuSH/DRG_Mods/README.md

 ### Flare
 - Increased the number of flares from 4 to 6
 - Recharge is reduced by half
+### Flashlight
+- Increases the reach x5 and intensity x1.5

 ## Robots
 ### The APD-B317 (aka "Bosco")